mike14747/rmlbb2/docs/forum.md

 -   New topics
 -   Replies to topics

-Posts in kind of a combining of topics and replies.
+Posts is kind of a combining of topics and replies.

 Examples: